 By using Windows Update for Business, you simplify the update management experience.
-You don’t need to approve individual updates for groups of devices.
-You can manage risk in your environments by configuring an update rollout strategy.
+You don't need to approve individual updates for groups of devices and can manage risk in your environments by configuring an update rollout strategy.
 Intune provides the ability to configure update settings on devices and gives you the ability to defer update installation.
 You can also prevent devices from installing features from new Windows versions to help keep them stable, while allowing those devices to continue installing updates for quality and security.

 Windows 10 update ring: This policy is a collection of settings that configures when Windows 10 updates get installed.

 Update ring policies are supported for devices that run Windows 10 version 1607 or later.

 Windows 10 feature updates (public preview): This policy updates devices to the Windows version you specify, and then freezes the feature set version on those devices.
 This version freeze remains in place until you choose to update them to a later Windows version.
 While the feature version remains static, devices can continue to install quality and security updates that are available for their feature version.